-A derivative of the operationalradar killer drone, developed and built by /MBT is proposed as a hunter-killer drone, operated from land based truck mounted launchers or from ship based launchers.
-The unmanned weapon, will be able to strike targets of opportunities such as silent enemy air defense weapons, and launchers.
+A derivative of the operational Harpy radar killer drone, developed and built by IAI/MBT is proposed as a hunter-killer drone, operated from land based truck mounted launchers or from ship based launchers.
+The unmanned weapon, will be able to strike targets of opportunities such as silent enemy air defense weapons, and ballistic missile launchers.

-The joint program was initially proposed by Harpy , made by Israel Aircraft Industries, with advanced sensors made by Systems, which also manufactures the HARM (High Speed Anti-Radiation) missile.
+The joint program was initially proposed by IAI/MBT and Raytheon as “Cutlass” for Combat Uninhabited Target Locate and Strike System.
+Initially displayed in the Paris Air Show in 1999, the system combined the airframe of the Harpy UAV, made by Israel Aircraft Industries, with advanced sensors made by Raytheon Systems, which also manufactures the HARM (High Speed Anti-Radiation) missile.
 Cutlass was adapted for ship-based operations to support US Navy operations over land.
-It is designed for six hours missions, flying at speed of 100 knots and maximum range of 1,000 km./MBT and as “Cutlass” for Combat Uninhabited Target Locate and Strike System.
-Initially displayed in the Paris Air Show in 1999, the system combined the airframe of the
+It is designed for six hours missions, flying at speed of 100 knots and maximum range of 1,000 km.

-In October 2005 a derivative of Harpy presented byin cooperation with /MBT Division was selected as one of the finalists for the UK Loitering Munition Capability Demonstration (LMCD) program.
+In October 2005 a derivative of Harpy presented by MBDA in cooperation with IAI/MBT Division was selected as one of the finalists for the UK Loitering Munition Capability Demonstration (LMCD) program.